 Enjoy authentic Middle Eastern cuisine in a sleek, modern setting at New York City’s Naya.
 Build your own pita, bowl or salad, or choose from one of the classics, like the beef shawarma roll.

 North Carolina — Viva Chicken

-At Viva Chicken, the chicken is cooked fresh every hour in a hand-built, charcoal-fired oven imported from Lima, Peru to provide guests with the most authentic Peruvian-style chicken possible.
-Their specialty is Pollo a la Brasa, so you can’t go wrong with an order of the 1/4 or 1/2 chicken served with two sides.
+At Viva Chicken in Raleigh and other cities, the chicken is cooked fresh every hour in a hand-built, charcoal-fired oven imported from Lima, Peru, to provide guests with the most authentic Peruvian-style chicken possible.
+Its specialty is Pollo a la Brasa, so you can’t go wrong with an order of the 1/4 or 1/2 chicken served with two sides.
 The sweet potato fries and cilantro-infused rice are both side selections you won’t regret.